Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 *Symmetry Stranger wants to know which of my parts will absorb that person’s eventual indifference.*

-My reply: “Remind me: what parts do I have?”
+Me: “Remind me: what parts do I have?”

 *Symmetry Stranger complies with my request, and names the nine parts that form my whole.*

-My reply: “Had she mocked my work, she would have probably wounded the very core of me; a lot of those Is would simply shatter, I suppose.
+Me: “Had she mocked my work, she would have probably wounded the very core of me; a lot of those Is would simply shatter, I suppose.
 But if she had merely reacted with disinterest, she would have wounded the last one; but if she hurts the last one, that would probably equate to hurting the core itself ...”
 Eventually, it must come out.
 It’s inevitable.

 *Symmetry Stranger: “Is there something in your work, in your Lake Redoubt, that only the aforementioned person might understand?*